Compounding Pharmacy for Antihistamines

 Histamine is a type of chemical called an amine.

-For some people, the amount of histamine in the body builds up.
-This is because they aren’t processing histamine fast enough.
+But for some people, histamine levels build-up because they aren’t processing histamine fast enough.

 Related Article: What is Histamine Intolerance?